Skip to content

 The Yext vs Reply Champion question is not really a head-to-head.
 These are two different kinds of tools solving two different problems.
 Yext is a digital presence platform that syndicates your business information across hundreds of online directories, builds landing pages, and powers search experiences.
 Reply Champion is a focused Google review management tool.
 Asking which is "better" is like asking whether a truck or a forklift is better - it depends entirely on what you are trying to move.

 If listings syndication is not actually your bottleneck - and for most local businesses it is not - the real question becomes: what is?
 Usually it is response time and review volume on Google.
 Slow replies tank your star rating.
 Low review counts keep you out of the Map Pack.
-Reply Champion solves those two problems at $10 per month, with AI-generated personalized responses and review request campaigns built in.
-If you have been evaluating Yext to fix a review problem, a dedicated review tool will almost always get you there faster and cheaper.
+Reply Champion solves those two problems with AI-generated personalized responses and review request campaigns built in.
+If you have been evaluating Yext to fix a review problem, a dedicated review tool will almost always get you there faster.

 What Is Yext?

 Yext is a broad digital presence platform that manages business listings, reviews, pages, and search experiences across hundreds of directories.
 Review management is one module within a larger product suite.
-Yext targets mid-market and enterprise businesses, and pricing typically requires annual contracts starting around $199/mo per location.
+Yext targets mid-market and enterprise businesses and typically requires annual contracts.

 Founded